wichmann/spots/README.md

 REQUIREMENTS
 ------------
-SPotS runs with Python 2.7.
+SPotS runs with Python 2.7 and 3.4.
 It requires also the following packages:

-* pymodbus
+* pymodbus (connection to I/O modules via ModbusTCP)
+* pypeg2 (parser for IEC 61131-3 ST)
 * enum (enum support under Python 2.7)
 *